reece-iriye/anything-finder/README.md

-# Anything Finder
+# Restaurant Finder

-Agentic search for things to do near you — a counter to general-web AI search that increasingly buries local results.
+Agentic search for restaurants near you — a counter to general-web AI search that increasingly buries local results.
 The first capability is an **AI restaurant search**: send a natural-language request and an LLM agent geocodes the location, searches OpenStreetMap for matching eateries, and writes back a short, human recommendation.